The Perfect Answer

 Instinctively, she reached up and wrapped her fingers around the oval pendant that hung from a silver chain around her neck.
 Given to her by her late grandmother, it used to belong to her mother.
-Madeline didn’t remember too much about her mother, who passed away when she was only four years old, but the pendant was her only momento.
+Madeline didn’t remember too much about her mother, who passed away when she was only four years old, but the pendant was her only memento.
 It was a harlequin black opal, and she only took it off to shower.
-She let out a sigh of relief, knowing she would have been devastated to find it missing.
+She let out a sigh of relief.
+She would have been devastated had it gone missing.
 After a few moments of silent reflection, Madeline drew the courage to find out if she was alone or not.

 “Hello..?”
 Madeline called out timidly.